wschaef/architecture-kata-2023/architecture.md

 - Receives all notifications about changes in reservations from the Trip Organizer and updates content in user interfaces
 - Uses the API of the Trip Organizer to access information about trips and reservations
 - Uses IAM for user registration and login (token exchange)
-- Receives end-of-year reports from the Analytic domain
+- Receives end-of-year reports from the Analytics domain
 - Provides configuration to the User Settings domain

 **Why we have the domain:**